timzwiebel/linux/config/git/README.md

 	email = <your_email>
 	name = <your_name>
 ```

+For any settings duplicated in both `~/.gitconfig` and `config/git/.gitconfig`,
+the last value will take effect (except for the few multi-valued configuration
+values, in which case all values found across all configuration files will be
+used).
+Therefore, it's probably a good idea to put the `[include]` section at
+the top of your `~/.gitconfig`.

+Alternatively, you can simply copy/paste parts of my `.gitconfig` file into your
+`~/.gitconfig` file.

 > **&#8505;&#65039;<!-- information emoji --> TIP:** If you want to split your
 > Git config into multiple files and/or use parts of your Git config